Fullchee/notes/tech-learning/frontend/intro-to-storybook.md

 ### Create your `Template`

-Takes in props and returns JSX
+Function that takes in props and returns JSX
+* why: because Storybook supports a ton of frameworks and they decided to use vanllla JS

 ```jsx
 const Template = (args: ButtonProps) => <AddButton {...args} />;